Eriochilus helonomos: Taxonomy and naming

 Eriochilus helonomos was first formally described in 2006 by Stephen Hopper and Andrew Brown from a specimen collected near Denmark and the description was published in Nuytsia.
 The specific epithet (helonomos) is derived from an Ancient Greek word meaning "living in marshes", referring to the usual habitat of this species.

 Distribution and habitat

-The swamp bunny orchid grows in swampy places and in seepage areas on granite outcrops.
+Swamp bunny orchid grows in swampy places and in seepage areas on granite outcrops.
 It is found between Dongara and Cape Riche.